bitsphyassoc/blog/README.md

 _powered by [fastpages](https://github.com/fastai/fastpages)_

 We may have support for Word and Jupyter, in addition to markdown, but we prefer to stick to only markdown for standard articles.
 For general markdown syntax, you can refer to this [cheat sheet](markdownguide.org/cheat-sheet/).
-In addition to that, every markdown file must have the following header:
+There are numerous other resources to learn markdown which you can make use of.
+Markdown is a superset of standard HTML syntax which means you can use HTML tags within your articles as well.
+After you've got this down, you can begin transfering your article into markdown.
+Every markdown file which is an article must have the following header:

 ```
 ---